 RAS/RAF/MAPK Pathway

 Ras was the first identified oncogene and the most frequently mutated gene in human malignancy.
 Ras is a small GTPase that relays signals from a subset of growth factors responding RTK to its effector pathways, which are responsible for growth, migration, adhesion, cytoskeletal integrity, survival and differentiation.
 The three true Ras proteins in the RAS family that have been most studied are H-Ras, N-Ras and K-RAS[67].
 The K-RAS gene is the most mutated RAS pathway member in colon cancer, with a 35-45% mutation rate in mCRC, compared with BRAF 8% and NRAS 4%[50].
 K-RAS mutation is thought to be a relatively early event that correlates histologically with early to late adenomas.
 N-RAS mutations are also observed in a small percentage of colon cancers[31].
 The major Ras downstream pathway is the Raf–mitogen-activated protein (MAP) kinase kinase–MAP kinase signal transduction pathway.
 Ras also indirectly signals to mTOR through its other effector pathway, the PI3K/AKT pathway[68,69].
-The p44/42MAPK-Extracellular signal-regulated kinase1/2 (ERK1/2) directly phosphorylates and inactivates TSC2[70,71].
-ERK phosphorylates Ribosomal Protein S6, a direct effector of S6K1, stimulating cap-dependent translation.
+The p44/42 MAPK-extracellular signal-regulated kinase1/2 (ERK1/2) directly phosphorylates and inactivates TSC2[70,71].
+ERK phosphorylates ribosomal protein S6, a direct effector of S6K1, stimulating cap-dependent translation.
 [72, 73] The mitogen-activated protein kinase (MAPK)-activated kinase and RSK interact with and phosphorylate TSC2 at Ser-1798, thus inhibiting the tumor suppressor function of the TSC1/2 complex, resulting in increased mTOR signaling to S6K1[74].

 Autophagy